Palestinian Teenager Killed In Clashes With Israeli Military - Palestinian Health Ministry - UrduPoint

 Palestinian Teenager Killed In Clashes With Israeli Military - Palestinian Health Ministry

-A Palestinian teenager died in clashes with the Israeli military in a refugee camp in the West Bank on Tuesday, the Palestinian Health Ministry said
+A 15-year-old Palestinian teenager died in clashes with the Israeli military in the city of Bethlehem in the West Bank on Tuesday, the Palestinian Health Ministry said

-GAZA (UrduPoint News / Sputnik - 03rd January, 2023) A Palestinian teenager died in clashes with the Israeli military in a refugee camp in the West Bank on Tuesday, the Palestinian Health Ministry said.
+DOHA (UrduPoint News / Sputnik - 04th January, 2023) A 15-year-old Palestinian teenager died in clashes with the Israeli military in the city of Bethlehem in the West Bank on Tuesday, the Palestinian Health Ministry said.

-"16-year old Palestinian Adam Aiyad died from the fire of Israeli troops in a refugee camp today in the morning... in the West Bank.
+"The Ministry of Health has recorded the death of a boy, Adam Ayyad, 15, from a bullet wound to the chest by soldiers of the state occupying the Palestinian territories during an aggressive action in Bethlehem," the ministry told Palestinian news agency WAFA.

-Clashes between Palestinians and Israeli soldiers erupted when Israeli troops raided a refugee camp," the statement read.
+According to the Israeli military, locals started throwing rocks and Molotov cocktails at police officers during the operation in the Bethlehem refugee camp, prompting the latter to open fire.